 As executive coaching is growing in value and evolving in design, high-quality research has the potential to shape the discipline and move it forward.
 One of the challenges of arriving at such research is the existence of significant enough control groups, clear parameters and measurement tools, accounting for variability of data, and a coaching framework that fully supports the complete range of ways in which personal and professional development efforts can materialize – in real time, in the real world.
-That is one undertaking currently in progress at Key Step Media.

 For now, the following studies offer the most meaningful, evidence-based insights into what we know is effective in executive coaching.

 - Cognitive behavioral interventions for leadership development

 Researchers adapted traditional clinical psychological practices into the context of executive coaching in a 2013 study published in Research in Organizational Change and Development.
 The authors used cognitive behavioral executive coaching (CBEC) in both helping to manage maladaptive thoughts and behaviors and in establishing a formal platform to support executive skill building, performance, and personal leadership agendas.

 Findings show that the approach enabled executives to develop behaviors and competencies aligned with their ideal future state, due to the highly-customizable process of the program design.
 CBCE was particularly effective in improving adaptability in both thoughts and actions and has the potential to inform the future of executive coaching.

 - Personalization based on values is key